FranciskaDendooven/atrium/README.md

 > interactions: comment, post, edit and delete are only possible when registered

-> Forum thread styled pages for code, pay-it-forwerd, technews, and memejokes called BrainFarts
+> Forum styled pages for code, pay-it-forward, technews, and memejokes called BrainFarts

 ## Languages